08 October 2022

 - Value - bring ROI and TCO into perspective through cost-benefit ratios

-- Quality of service - to your end users and web users
+- Quality of service - the value to your end users and web users

-The group should expect to change this list over time to continue to fine-tune ITAM performance
+The team will need to update this list over time as they fine-tune ITAM performance.

 - Acquire an IT asset management software toolset

-- IT inventory established with automated discovery and optional integrations e.g. to SCCM
+- IT inventory established with automated discovery and optional integrations e.g. to Azure, Intune, SCCM, JAMF, AWS and JIRA

 - Integration to desktop vendor spreadsheets